Why Do Cold Sores Come Back?

 It’s important to analyze these trigger factors to determine which ones might affect you.
 By learning to fight these triggers, outbreaks will occur less frequently.

 Here are some natural remedies to help prevent and treat outbreaks:

 - Brewer’s yeast: This supplement functions as a skin detoxifier and also helps balance the nervous system.

 - Echinacea: This medicinal plant is most known for its ability to strengthen the immune system.
 It can be taken during the times of the year when you’re more likely to get sick or during the changing of the seasons.

-- Propolis: This natural antibiotic increases natural defenses and strengthens the body.
-It can be taken internally or applied directly to cold sores or take it by mouth.
+- Propolis: Propolis is a natural antibiotic that increases natural defenses and strengthens the body.
+You can apply it directly to cold sores or take it by mouth.

 - Psyllium (plantago psyllium): If your outbreak is related to intestinal problems, this vegetable fiber can regulate and facilitate digestion without irritating the intestine.

 You should also pay attention to your diet and consider having a food allergy or intolerance test done.

 We recommend reading: The Best Healthy Seeds to Include in Your Diet